FDA Approves Natural Food Colors for Safer Use

 Staying ahead of regulatory change

 If your products currently use petroleum-based dyes, now is the time to start planning your transition.
-Reformulating with FDA natural food colors not only enhances your brand’s marketability but also helps you stay ahead of potential restrictions or consumer backlash.
+Reformulating with FDA-approved natural food colors not only enhances your brand’s marketability but also helps you stay ahead of potential restrictions or consumer backlash.
 Consider reviewing your ingredient lists and labels to determine whether your formulations may benefit from this regulatory update.

 At Quality Smart Solutions, we can support you with end-to-end regulatory services, from formulation review and label compliance to guidance on FDA submissions and ingredient approvals.
 Need help transitioning to natural food colorants?
 Contact us today to speak with our food compliance experts.